 It is notable that the A7R IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-PL5 does not offer wifi capability.
+In contrast, the E-PL5 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R IV (unlike the E-PL5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7R IV is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-PL5 was succeeded by the Olympus E-PL6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-PL5 and the Sony A7R IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.